oskaerd/BLE_Mesh/firmware/mesh_sdk/doc/getting_started/dfu_quick_start.md

 After reset, observe that for every development kit that you programmed, all user LEDs are OFF.
 At this point you have everything ready for performing the DFU over the mesh.

-### Step 10.
-Transfer the DFU archive over serial with nrfutil @anchor dfu_configuration_step10
+### 10. Transfer the DFU archive over serial with nrfutil

-@note
-Close all running instances of nRFgo Studio before you continue.
+> **Important:** Close all running instances of nRFgo Studio before you continue.
 If running, nRFgo Studio might cause problems with the reset procedure for the nRF51.

 Now we come to the interesting part: Doing the DFU!
 First, figure out to which COM port your serial